jarrarhaider1214/docs/pages/user-guide/components/credentials-profile/credentials-profile.md

 ## How to Store Credentials

-1. Navigate to the credentials profile menu from the top bar.
+1. Navigate to the credentials profile menu from the left pane.

    ![0.1](imgs/0.1.jpg)